2008 Naina Devi temple stampede

 The 2008 Naina Devi temple stampede occurred on 3 August 2008 in the Indian state of Himachal Pradesh.
 146 people died and 150 were injured when they were crushed, trampled, or forced over the side of a ravine by the movement of a large panicking crowd.
 Witness accounts suggest that events were initiated after a rain shelter collapsed, which worshipers mistakenly took to be a landslide.
-There were as many as 3000 devotees at the temple because it was a sacred place (called a "Shakti Peeth") in the holy month of Shraavana of the Hindu Calendar.
+There were as many as 3000 devotees at the temple because it was a sacred place (called a "Shakti pitha") in the holy month of Shraavana of the Hindu Calendar.
 According to Daljit Singh Manhas, a senior police officer from the area, at least 40 of the victims were children.

 The Chief Minister of Himachal Pradesh, Prem Kumar Dhumal, announced a government compensation of Rs.
 100,000 (approximately US$2500) for those who died and Rs.
 50,000 (approximately US$1250) for the seriously injured.
 50,000 people had been expected to attend Naina Devi during the day of the stampede, as part of a nine-day festival which had just started.
 The pilgrimage resumed on the next day, 4 August 2008.

 Gaurav Singh Saini, a 13-year-old boy from Tohana (a town located near Haryana-Punjab border) Haryana, saved 50-60 people during the stampede, and received the Bharat Award, the highest award at the 2009 National Bravery Awards.